TritonDataCenter/smartos-live/README.md

 # Contributing

-All the repositories contained within this build use github pull requests for new changes.
+All the repositories contained within this build use GitHub pull requests for new changes.

 All changes should have an associated issue.
 You can use the [GitHub issue tracker](https://github.com/joyent/smartos-live/issues).
 Joyent employees use an internal JIRA exposed at
 <https://smartos.org/bugview>.
-The commit message should be of the form used by
+The commit message should be of this form:
-illumos-gate, for example:

 ```
-smartos-live#9999 make some changes
+joyent/smartos-live#9999 make some changes (#23)

+joyent/smartos-live#10000
-Reviewed-by: Steve Reviewer <steve.reviewer@gmail.com>
+Reviewed by: Steve Reviewer <steve.reviewer@gmail.com>
-Approved-by: Amy Approver <amy.approver@gmail.com>
+Approved by: Amy Approver <amy.approver@gmail.com>
 ```

-(Yes, there is no blank line after the commit title.)
+The first line should be the bug ID and title, optionally followed by the PR number as added by GitHub.
+After a blank line, the commit body should list any additional bugs fixed in this change, along with the usual reviewer tags.

+In addition to at least one code review, you will need to document your testing and gain "integration approval" (the Approved by tag).

 If you would like to make a change to `illumos-joyent` specifically, please see [Upstreaming](#upstreaming) below.